csr632/react-hook-svs/README.md

     ...input: Input
   ): Output;
   /**
-   * Find a service output from this scope, or its ancestor scope, and React context.
+   * Find a service output from this scope, or its ancestor scope, or React context.
    */
   useConsumeSvs<Input extends any[], Output>(svs: ISvs<Input, Output>): Output;
   useConsumeSvs<Input extends any[], Output>(